 What are the merits of using the NCERT Solutions for Class 8 History Chapter 8?

 1. All the fundamentals and complex topics are explained in simple language.

 2. Subject experts have created the solutions carefully according to the latest CBSE guidelines.

-3. Relevant diagrams are given wherever required to aid students to understand concepts effectively.
+3. Relevant diagrams are given wherever required to aid students in understanding concepts effectively.

 4. Provide accurate answers to all the textbook questions present in the textbook.

-5. The solutions PDF help students during their revisions.
+5. The solutions PDF helps students during their revisions.